About Us

 Creative healing tools for expression through mediums such as poetry, visual arts, citizen journalism,

-Understanding shared struggle through political education curriculum and experiential learning programming, and
+An understanding of shared struggle through political education curriculum and experiential learning programming, and

 Our Team